keystonejs/keystone/docs/doc-style-guide.md

 which runs on `yarn format`.
 Generally they also align with those suggested in Ciro Santilli's [Markdown Style Guide](http://www.cirosantilli.com/markdown-style-guide), the de facto standard.
-If Prettier doesn't have an opinion on something, and it's not covered here, go with Ciro suggestion.
+If Prettier doesn't have an opinion on something, and it's not covered here, go with Ciro's suggestion.

 The aim of these conventions is to ensure: